Keyz078/blog/content/about.md

 description: "Hello"
 ---

 Hello!
-I'm Luqinthar Sudarsono, a tech enthusiast diving into the world of Linux, cloud computing, and scripting.
+I’m Luqinthar Sudarsono, a tech enthusiast passionate about Linux, cloud computing, and scripting.

-🖥️ Linux is my tech love – the command line, customization, and the open-source community are my playground.
+🖥️ Linux is my favorite workspace—its flexibility, command-line power, and open-source community inspire me every day.

-☁️ Cloud computing is where I explore endless possibilities, from optimizing infrastructure to embracing scalable solutions.
+☁️ In cloud computing, I explore scalable solutions and optimize infrastructure to solve real-world challenges.

-✍️ Scripting is my tool for automation and efficiency, simplifying tasks and streamlining processes.
+✍️ With scripting (Bash & Python), I automate tasks and streamline workflows for better efficiency.

-Join me on this tech journey!
-Let's connect, learn, and geek out together.
+Let’s connect, share knowledge, and grow together on this exciting tech journey!

 Luqinthar Sudarsono 🚀